Priyanshi-Tyagi25/Personalized-Music-Recommendation-System/README.md

-# Personalised Music-Recommendation-System
+# Personalized Music-Recommendation-System
 A Music Recommendation System based on the user's mood, preferred language and collaborative filtering

 ## Overview
-This project is a **Personalised Music Recommendation System** that provides personalized song suggestions based on a user's mood, preferred language, and optionally, a reference song.
+This project is a **Personalized Music Recommendation System** that provides personalized song suggestions based on a user's mood, preferred language, and optionally, a reference song.
 The application uses **collaborative filtering** and **content-based filtering** techniques to recommend songs and is built using **Python** and **Streamlit** for user interaction.

 ## Features
 1. **Mood-based Recommendations**: Suggests songs based on the user's selected mood (e.g., Happy, Sad).